2020-2021 Outstanding Thesis/Project Award Recipients

 Their outstanding work is available on CSUSB ScholarWorks

 Each program may nominate one thesis or project for submission; submissions are judged for their originality, significance, quality, and outcomes.
 A call for nominations is sent to faculty during the spring term and winners are announced the following fall.

 There are two categories:

 - Outstanding Thesis/Project: Humanities, Social Sciences, Education, and Business

 - Outstanding Thesis/Project: Biological Sciences, Computer Science and Technology, Mathematics, Physical Sciences, and Life Sciences.

 One student will be awarded in each category.

-Nomination deadlines are announced each spring term, and the nomination deadline is usually in early July.
+Nomination deadlines are announced each spring term.
+The 2022 deadline is August 1st.

 Graduate Studies accepts one nominee from each degree program, thus one from the MA in Education program, the MA in Psychological Science, the MS in Industrial/Organizational Psychology, etc. Programs may nominate either a thesis or a project.